 around the purely quartic potential with $D_1=D_2=0$ and the zero point energy $W$, with the dimensionless coordinate $x$ defined in such a way that the zero point energy becomes the prefactor of the fourth order term.

-In this equation, $W$, an energy of a few tenths of one meV.
-This zero-point energy, in turn, is defined by the quantum mechanical equilibrium of kinetic confinement and potential energy for the wave function of the lowest energy level in the purely quartic potential.
+$W$ is an energy of a few tenths of one meV.
+This zero-point energy is defined by the quantum mechanical equilibrium of kinetic confinement and potential energy for the wave function of the lowest energy level in the purely quartic potential.
 In terms of the normal coordinate $A$, the potential prefactor is $D_4$, and the mean square displacement $A_0^2$ of the ground level is given by

 leading to